Reading time: 6 min.

 • Grade IV — black eyes.

 If swelling reaches stages 3 or 4, the patient may be unable to open their eyes.
-But even in severe cases, the swelling is self-limiting, and will eventually go down by itself [3].
+Even in severe cases, the swelling is self-limiting, and will eventually go down by itself [3].

 Find out more about James’s hair transplant journey in our hair transplant clinic reviews.